zidhuxdev/zidhuxdev/README.md

 ## About Me

-I'm a cybersecurity researcher and developer from Kerala, India.
-I build things that feel deliberate — clean interfaces, lightweight tools, and systems that respect the people using them.
+I'm a cybersecurity researcher and developer from Kerala.
+I build deliberate things — clean interfaces, lightweight tools, and systems that respect the people using them.

 Most of my work lives in the browser.
 My personal site is pure HTML, CSS, and JavaScript with PWA features.
-I founded Teen Squad to help teenagers get into technology and created ZidhuGram, a web project that connected with a large early audience and supported a local charity drive.
+I founded **Teen Squad** to help teenagers get into technology, and created **ZidhuGram**, a project that reached 50K+ organic visitors and supported a local charity drive feeding hundreds of children.

 I care more about how technology affects humans than about flashy demos.
-Real security starts with understanding people, not just accounts.
+**Real security starts with understanding people, not just accounts.**

 ---

 ## Currently Working On

-- Refining zidhuxd.com with better performance, PWA patterns, and thoughtful interactions
+- Refining [zidhuxd.com](https://zidhuxd.com) — performance, PWA patterns, thoughtful interactions
 - Growing Teen Squad programs and community initiatives
-- Exploring new lightweight web experiments and personal tools
+- Lightweight web experiments and personal tools
 - Ongoing security research and awareness projects

 ---